HG-Pilot/WellPump/README.md

 - ESP32 hardware timer controls well recovery and pumping intervals
 - Well recovery interval allows well water to recover before the next pump cycle begins
 - Desired tank water level is configurable; the ToF sensor at the top indicates less distance equals more water
+- The ToF sensor takes five consecutive readings, stores them in an array, and calculates the median value after sorting.
+This approach ensures reliability by tolerating up to two failed reads while providing detailed logs for these occurrences.
 - Pump cycles are timed based on your well capacity
 - Onboard RGBW LED displays the current operational state of the system
 - Logs align with State Machine color states and reflect the same LED colors